Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

-On Tuesday, Paul Goldschmidt (.514 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 7:05 PM ET.
+Paul Goldschmidt -- with a slugging percentage of .526 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Luis Ortiz on the hill, on August 23 at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-4) against the Pirates.

 Paul Goldschmidt Game Info & Props vs. the Pirates